aleenamad/GA-Student-Homework/homework2_answers.md

 // - git checkout --
 // 7.
 Why is it important to use -- when changing files back to a previous state?
 // - it's important because it's promising the command line that there are no more options after '--'.
+// 8.
+Why might you want to reset your files back to a previous commit?
+// - To go back in case we messed something up
+// 9.
+What command do you use to create a branch?
+// - git branch
+// 10.
+What command do you use to use a different branch?
+// - git checkout <branch>
+// 11.Why would you want to use a branch other than the default master?
+// - To keep things organized